Mega Millions jackpot climbs to near-record $548M

 If the winner opts for the cash value, that would mean about $309 million before taxes.

-The only higher jackpots in the history of the game were $656 million shared by winners in three states in 2012 and $648 million won in California and George in 2013.
+The only higher jackpots in the history of the game were $656 million shared by winners in three states in 2012 and $648 million won in California and Georgia in 2013.

 For Tuesday's drawing, tickets sold in four states matched five numbers, missing only the Mega number but giving the ticketholders six-figure payouts.